On tensor products of positive representations of split real quantum Borel subalgebra $U_{q\tilde{q}}(b_R)$: Introduction

 The notion of the \emph{positive principal series representations}, or simply \emph{positive representations}, was introduced in \cite{FI} as a new research program devoted to the representation theory of split real quantum groups $\cU_{q\til{q}}(\g_\R)$.
-It uses the concept of modular double for quantum groups \cite{Fa1, Fa2}, and has been studied for $\cU_{q\til{q}}(\sl(2,\R))$ by Teschner \textit{et al.} \cite{BT, PT1, PT2}.
+It uses the concept of modular double for quantum groups \cite{Fa1, Fa2}, and generalizes the case of $\cU_{q\til{q}}(\sl(2,\R))$ studied extensively by Teschner \textit{et al.} \cite{BT, PT1, PT2}.
 Explicit construction of the positive representations $\cP_\l$ of $\cU_{q\til{q}}(\g_\R)$ associated to a simple Lie algebra $\g$ has been obtained for the simply-laced case in \cite{Ip2} and non-simply-laced case in \cite{Ip3}, where the generators of the quantum groups are realized by positive essentially self-adjoint operators.
-Furthermore, since the generators are represented by positive operators, we can take real powers by means of functional calculus, and we obtained the so-called \emph{transcendental relations} of the (rescaled) generators: \Eq{\til{\be_i}=\be_i^{\frac{1}{b_i^2}},\tab \til{\bf_i}=\bf_i^{\frac{1}{b_i^2}}, \tab \til{K_i}=K_i^{\frac{1}{b_i^2}}} giving the self-duality between different parts of the modular double, while in the non-simply-laced case, new explicit analytic relations between the quantum group and its Langlands dual have been observed \cite{Ip3}.
+Furthermore, since the generators are represented by positive operators, we can take real powers by means of functional calculus, and we obtain the so-called \emph{transcendental relations} of the (rescaled) generators: \Eq{ \til{\be_i}=\be_i^{\frac{1}{b_i^2}},\tab \til{\bf_i}=\bf_i^{\frac{1}{b_i^2}}, \tab \til{K_i}=K_i^{\frac{1}{b_i^2}}.} These important relations give the self-duality between different parts of the modular double, representing them simultaneously on the same Hilbert space.
+Moreover, in the non-simply-laced case, these provide new explicit analytic relations between the quantum group and its Langlands dual \cite{Ip3}.